SimplyGuy/Git-Beginning-Exercise/readme.txt

 Git has a mutable index called stage
 Git tracks changes of files
 Test for pushing into the GitHub
-Create a new branch is quick
+Create a new branch is quick and simple